corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/creating-users.md

 ## Changing Passwords

 You can change your own password using the POST method of the [/api/v5_2/user/selfpassword endpoint](../../reference/rest-api/openapi.html#tag/RBAC-User-API/operation/post_user_selfpassword).
+Use this endpoint if your password has expired, and you have the correct credentials (you cannot use any other endpoint if your password has expired).
+When you change your password yourself, its default expiry time is set to 90 days.
 For example:

 {{< tabs >}}
 {{% tab name="Bash"%}}